BrendanV11/CMPG-323-32737742-/README.md

  <p>I will create a branch off of the main/default branch and implement all my changes within the secondary branch I have created.
 Anything that I do on the secondary branch I will then commit and merge into the main branch once I feel that it is neccessary.
 However, if there are any errors that I encounter after committing and merging the branches, I will create another branch named hot-fix and assign a version to the branch in order to keep track of updates.
 In this hot-fix branch I will simply fix the error, update the version number, and merge this branch into the main/default branch.</p>

  <h3>Use of .gitignore</h3>
  <p>When.gitignore is used it essentially tells Git whether there are files that should be ignored when committing a project to your repository.
-Throughout the semester I will determine what data need not be added when committing to the repository and add it to the .gitignore folder. and then update the README.md file accordingly</p>
+Throughout the semester I will determine what data need not be added when committing to the repository and add it to the .gitignore folder. and then update the README.md file accordingly.</p>

  <h3>Storage of credentials and sensitive information</h3>
  <p>This type of information should never be stored in git repositories.
 We should rather add these sensitive files to gitignore thus excluding these files from being pushed into the repositories.
-Furthermore, simply creating a private repository will not be enough as these type of repositories are seen as "High value" targets in which others may gain some valuable information.</p>
+Furthermore, simply creating a private repository will not be enough as these type of repositories are seen as "High value" targets in which others may gain some valuable information (Simon Maple, 2018).</p>

 <h4>Method I will use to protect sensitive information:</h4>
 <p>Any files/folders that appear in the repossitory that I would rather ignore when commiting in Git/GitHub I will simply add these documents to the .gitignore in order to protect the information.
 I will be looking at various methods such as adding repository secrets with the use of gh secret set "secret-name", and evaluate if it delivers the desired outcome.
-I will research various methods on what is the best way to store sensitive data and plan accordingly to keep this information guarded.</p>
+I will research various methods on what is the best way to store sensitive data and plan accordingly to keep this information guarded (Johnson, 2020).</p>

 <h3>Diagram explaining project and repository context and how they are integrated:</h3>